Phone 1800 444 396

 What do I need to do for new employees under Payday Super?

 • You still need to provide new employees with the Choice of Fund form.
-The stapling process remains the same.

 Note: Different rules apply for some Queensland local government employees (see below).